ExaScience/elprep/README.md

 Use the Google [forum](https://groups.google.com/d/forum/elprep) for discussions.
 You need a Google account to subscribe through the forum URL.
 You can also subscribe without a Google account by sending an email to elprep+subscribe@googlegroups.com.

-You can also contact [Charlotte Herzeel](https://github.com/caherzee) directly.
+You can also contact us via exascience@imec.be directly.

 # Citing elPrep